DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The METS administrative metadata section `<amdSec>` is used to include or reference technical and preservation metadata.

 Although seldom used, preservation metadata can be included in an SIP.
 The guide on [Using PREMIS with METS](https://www.loc.gov/standards/premis/premis-mets.html) provides recommendations on how to use the `<amdSec>` element to reference PREMIS metadata.
+Preservation metadata is typically used to record the history of preservation events that influence the state of the information package.
+Normally, these take place after the package has been ingested into a digital repository, however an example of preservation event that can occur prior to the ingest process is the digitization of analogue material.
+This event takes place before the information is ingested and can be included in an SIP.

 The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.4. of the CS IP).